 GNUnet's testbed service is used for testing scenarios where a number of peers are to be started.
 The testbed can manage peers on a single host or on multiple hosts in a distributed fashion.
-On a single affordable computer, it should be possible to run around 100 peers without drastically increasing the load on the system.
+On a single affordable computer, it should be possible to run around tens of peers without drastically increasing the load on the system.

 The testbed service can be access through its API include/gnunet_testbed_service.h.
-The API provides many routines for managing a testbed.
+The API provides many routines for managing a group of peers.
 It also provides a helper function GNUNET_TESTBED_test_run() to quickly setup a minimalistic testing environment on a single host.